elliottbache/tls_connection_coding_challenge/README.md

 The C++ code "pow_benchmark.cpp" is used to find a checksum with enough leading zeroes for specified difficulty.
 C++ is used rather than Python due to its speed.

-In a Linux terminal from the src folder, enter:
+In a Linux terminal from the "src" folder, enter:
 ```sh
 $ mkdir ../build
 ```